 Climate Change Resilience and Adaptation Courses from the National Highway Institute

 The Federal Highway Administration’s National Highway Institute (NHI) is offering several environmental web-based training courses addressing climate change through adaptation and resilience.
 The courses are aimed primarily towards the needs of transportation personnel who work in engineering, design, and project development/NEPA units in transportation agencies (mainly State DOTs).
 The courses will also be relevant to those interested in planning, asset management, operations, and maintenance.
 Expected participants include experienced staff from State DOTs, local governments, Tribal governments, Federal State agencies, and consultants.
+As of April 2025, climate change courses are no longer offered by the National Highway Institute.

 The free Web-based Trainings (WBTs) are prerequisites for an in-person Instructor-Led training course.